scullyio/scully/docs/scully.md

-#Scully Documentation (Alpha)
+# Scully Documentation (Alpha)

 ## What is Scully?

 **Scully** is freaking awesome, Why? because we can create static sites using Angular, so basically **Scully** is a SSG (static site generator) for Angular.

-### How does we can do that?
+### How we can do that?

- We're using the capabilities of a powerfull tool, [Schematics](https://angular.io/guide/schematics).
+ The magic happens thanks to our node CLI application.
+We use schematics add simpleness to the entire flow.

- Schematics allow us to create, modify and fast ....(PENDING)....
+ Scully works on Windows, Linux and ~~also even on~~ MacOS.

 - [Pre-requisites](pre-requisites.md)